GoogleCloudPlatform/django-demo-app-unicodex/docs/50-first-deployment.md

     --substitutions="_IMAGE=unicodex,_DATABASE_INSTANCE=${DATABASE_INSTANCE},_SERVICE=unicodex"
 ```

-Like it says on the tin, this will perform three tasks for us:
+As suggested by the filename, this will perform three tasks for us:

 * Build the image (like we were doing before,
 * Apply the database migrations, and
 * Deploy the service with the new image.

 But additionally:

-* uses Berglas to pull the secrets we stored earlier to create a local `.env` file
+* it uses Berglas to pull the secrets we stored earlier to create a local `.env` file
 * using that `.env`, runs the django management commands:
   * `./manage.py migrate`, which applies our database migrations
   * `./manage.py collectstatic`, which uploads our local static files to the media bucket